PayNet-Protocol/docs/README.md

 # docs
-Documentation for PayNet protocol and tools.
+Documentation for XPay protocol and tools.
 API reference, quick start guides, and integration examples for developers.